-This joint-degree program combines the resources of Yale’s graduate Global Affairs program with those of the School of Forestry & Environmental Studies.
+This joint-degree program combines the resources of Yale’s graduate Global Affairs program with those of the School of the Environment.
 Students studying for this joint degree gain a cross-disciplinary understanding of the scientific, political and economic aspects of international resource management and environmental issues.
 This joint degree is strongly supported by the Jackson Institute for Global Affairs

 Students in the three-year joint program earn a Master of Arts degree (MA)